rbpartC/stackai-challenge/README.md

 Completion :
 https://temporal-ui-oq8v.onrender.com/namespaces/default/workflows/0436499f-b538-46b1-b798-517f676beea4/83951006-e91e-4f13-ad06-26e4553ac040/history

+### Advanced use case

+We now build a system more advanced that features usage of LLMs

+The workflow WebPageReviewWorkflow demonstrate orchestration techniques, with a first activity to extract textual data from a webpage, then parallel execution of LLMs activities (entity extraction, summarization, classification).
+We then wait for a "human review" signal (with timeout and automatic validation) that must be given through the UI before completing the workflow

 ## Part 3 - Development Environment Setup

 ### 1. Install tools

-Run ./dev/install.sh to install automatically kubectl, helm, minikube on Linux/Debian machine.
+Run ./dev/install.sh script to install automatically kubectl, helm, minikube on Linux/Debian machine.
 It detects automatically which tools needs to be installed.

 ### 2. Setup